MastodonC/witan.send/doc/config.md

 ### `:output-parameters`

-Contains five required and two additional optional keys pertainting to what the model should output.
+Contains four required and two additional optional keys pertainting to what the model should output.

-##### `:run-report-header`

-????
-WIP - possibly not in use

 ##### `:run-outputs`